AndrewH-14/cs570-project3/README.md

 ## Graph Coloring Algorithms

+The Graph Coloring problem is a problem within the NP-Complete space where the goal is to determine whether a coloring with `k` colors exists for a graph such that no two adjacent vertices share the same color.
+An NP-Hard optimization problem that is related to this is the Min Graph Coloring problem, where the goal is to determine the minimum number of colors needed to produce a valid coloring for the graph.
+In the following section two algorithms for solving this problem will be discussed.

 ### Data File Format
 Graphs will be passed to the two algorithms using a data file in the following format:
 ```